Originally published in 2018, now updated to reflect the latest Map Viewer user interface.

 The person making the map is in a position to decide if classification is appropriate.
 It’s not a matter of one being right and another wrong, but it is a matter of knowing how classification tends to eliminate detail, and whether detail is important to the story your map needs to reveal.

-All the maps above take two colors (yellow and blue) and, in effect, smear them across the page based on the breaks you accept or, preferably, set from your knowledge of the subject.
+All the maps above take one color (in shades of blue) and, in effect, smear them across the page based on the breaks you accept or, preferably, set from your knowledge of the subject.
 When four or five or ten classes let you simplify the world for someone based on a reason they can relate to, then classify!
 If you can assert why there is no significant difference among features within a given class, that is a reason for that class to exist – it has a meaning, so its use is justified.

-Otherwise, give the data a chance to “breathe” a bit and uncheck that “Classify” button to let the additional detail drive interest and generate additional questions.
+Otherwise, give the data a chance to “breathe” a bit and turn off that “Classify data” option to let the additional detail drive interest and generate additional questions.
 Questions raised during the early stages of making a thematic map inevitably lead to better maps.

 An example: when a lawmaker proposes a bill to provide economic development funds to any county where unemployment is 8% or higher, you have a reason to classify the map into 2 worlds: counties with 8% or higher unemployment, and everybody else.
 But you would be wise to show the lawmaker, or the public, a map without classification so that it becomes obvious how many counties are just above or just below that 8% cutoff.
-If nothing else, that map tells you where the lawsuits will be filed.
+If nothing else, that map tells you where the lawsuits could be filed based on the 8.0% cutoff.
 Both maps are useful.

 Next, let’s introduce a little more color using a very powerful map style that lets you transfer your knowledge of a subject into a map people can instantly relate to.